thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 less README.md
 ```

-To watch the project for changes and launch an HTTP server, start the build tool.
+To watch the project for changes and launch an HTTP server, start Brunch.

 **NOTE:** Press `Ctrl + C` to quit Brunch.